semaj/hammurabi/README.md

 ## Without Vagrant

-If on an Debian-based system, you can run `scripts/install-dependencies.sh` to install the necessary dependencies.
+If on a Debian-based system, you can run `scripts/install-dependencies.sh` to install the necessary dependencies.
 Note that this will attempt to install Rust---I recommend looking at that file before running it.
 If not on Debian, you'll need to look at that file and install the analogous dependencies.